 While the jump in price may be initially shocking, it is in line with today’s economic realities.
 We’ll continue to do our part to support STINAPA in the work they do to maintain Bonaire’s natural resources.

-That being said, we’re not very happy with the OLB’s decision to exempt cruise ship passengers from paying anything to enjoy Bonaire’s natural resources.
+That being said, we’re not very happy with the OLB’s decision to exempt cruise ship passengers (other than scuba divers) from paying to enjoy Bonaire’s natural resources.
 Which causes us to ask ourselves, what can we – or anyone who loves Bonaire – do?